Galillei/testing/README.md

-This dir with project for testing student
+This dir with project for testing student.
+This wrote in BigSoft course.